-NetApp, Inc. (NTAP) CEO George Kurian on Q4 2020 Results - Earnings Call Transcript

 We are adding new cloud customers and additional data services, such as cloud backup and cloud compliance, which are helping to drive new workloads and increased usage amongst existing customers, and we continue to bring more value to the cloud volumes platform.

-As we enter into FY 2021, we will continue to manage the business efficiently, while focusing on two clear priorities: returning to growth, with share gains in our storage business, powered by our industry-leading file block and object software and scaling our highly differentiated Cloud Data Services business.
+As we enter into FY 2021, we will continue to manage the business efficiently while focusing on two clear priorities: returning to growth with share gains in our storage business powered by our industry-leading file block and object software and scaling our highly differentiated Cloud Data Services business.
 We will exploit competitive transitions and the accelerating shift to cloud to expand the usage of our products and services.

-We will continue to simplify the customer experience by bringing cloud-like flexibility to on-premises environments and deepening the connections between on-premises and cloud, and we will continue to strengthen our partnerships with the cloud providers and add value to our cloud data services, all of which will make it easier for customers to manage data in a hybrid multi-cloud environment and price preference for our technology.
+We will continue to simplify the customer experience by bringing cloud-like flexibility to on-premises environments and deepening the connections between on-premises and cloud, and we will continue to strengthen our partnerships with the cloud providers and add value to our cloud data services, all of which will make it easier for customers to manage data in the hybrid multi-cloud environment and drive preference for our technology.

 We will also continue to evolve and align our sales and marketing to capture the opportunity ahead.
-We recently announced that Cesar Cernuda will join NetApp in July as President, leading sales, marketing, services and support.
+We recently announced that Cesar Cernuda will join NetApp in July as President, leading sales, marketing, services, and support.
 Cesar has an impressive track record in leading transformations, building diverse high-performing teams, and driving a successful cloud business.
 He will continue to evolve our go-to-market strategy and operations to transform how we capitalize on the changing customer landscape to drive growth, particularly in cloud.

 Entering FY 2021, we created a separate globally integrated structure for our cloud data services sales teams, with the sole focus of scaling our Cloud Services business by maximizing our partnerships with the world’s biggest public clouds and helping our customers and partners accelerate their public cloud journey.